Nfuor/notes/docs/cli.md

 # CLI Commands
-- ls (list)
-* lists what's in a directory
+- ls (lists what's in a directory)

-- cat (concatenation)
-* displays what's in a folder or file
+- cat (displays what's in a folder or file)

-- mkdir (make directory)
+- mkdir (makes a directory)

-* creates a directory
-- nano
-* opens/creates a file in a text editor
+- nano (opens/creates a file in a text editor)

 - cd (change directory)
-* changes directory